AraManjon/fdlp/bingo-exercise/readme.md

 ### First level
 Create a fixed board to play bingo game.
 Find with random numbers if user done line and bingo.

-### Second level
-Make a program to crate a random board in each round.

 ### 🎮 LET'S PLAY BINGO

 BOARD